19 Ways To Make Old Speakers Sound Better

 2).
 Upgrade Your Wires

-Speaking of contention, there’s also the hypothesis that upgrading your older wires may have a direct influence on the sound you experience.
+There’s also the hypothesis that upgrading your older wires may have a direct influence on the sound you experience.

 Now admittedly I’m undecided on this as on one hand I’m of the opinion that a cable is a cable and shouldn’t make that much of a difference.